Ayub Medical College

-Ayub Medical College (Urdu, Hindko: ایوب طبی کالج, د ايوب طب پوهنځی, or AMC) is a leading public medical institute located in Abbottabad, Pakistan.
+Ayub Medical College (Urdu, Hindko: ایوب طبی کالج, د ايوب طب پوهنځی, or AMC) is a public medical education institute located in Abbottabad, Pakistan.
 It is one of the medical colleges affiliated to Khyber Medical University.
-AMC is home to 1,500 students in the MBBS and BDS programs, with clinical rotations at Ayub Teaching Hospital.
-Faculty members hold appointments at basic sciences and clinical departments.
-There are 212 full-time faculty members: lecturers, assistant professors, associate professors and professors.
+AMC is the second oldest medical college of Khyber Pakhtunkhwa.

 History

 In the late 1960s, a government study concluded that more medical colleges were needed in Pakistan to improve medical education, research, and healthcare in the country.
-In particular, Khyber Pakhtunkhwa was in dire need of health reforms - a decision was thus made in 1972 to construct another medical college outside of the Peshawar region.
-In 1975, four cities were shortlisted for the site of the new college; Abbottabad, Dera Ismail Khan, Mingora and Chitral.
+In particular, the Khyber Pakhtunkhwa province was in dire need of health reforms - a decision was thus made in 1972 to construct another medical college outside of the Peshawar region.

+In 1975, four cities in the province were shortlisted for the site of the new college; Abbottabad, Dera Ismail Khan, Mingora and Chitral.
 A decision was made in 1978 to build the new college in Abbottabad and on 9 May 1979, classes started at Ayub Medical College.

 The first batch consisting of 100 students (class of 1984) was accommodated at the Education Extension Centre, while the present college campus and teaching hospital were later on constructed north of the town.
 On 30 December 1990, the new campus opened its doors to students and faculty.
 Abbottabad District Headquarters Hospital remained affiliated to Ayub Medical College upon opening of Ayub Teaching Hospital in 1998.
 AMC was named after former President Ayub Khan, who hailed from nearby Haripur.
 The first Principal of AMC was Dr. Abdul Jamil Khan.
 Today AMC hosts one of the largest medical college campuses in Pakistan.

+On 20 December 2023, Prime Minister Anwaar ul Haq Kakar, during a speech to the 46th annual meeting of Association of Physicians of Pakistani Descent of North America (APPNA), announced that AMC would be upgraded to a medical university.

 Academics

 The Bachelor of Medicine and Bachelor of Surgery is awarded to students after five professional years of theoretical and clinical training.
-AMC features 24 clinical and 8 basic science departments with 212 full-time faculty members involved in teaching, patient care, and advancing medical knowledge through scholarly clinical and basic science research.
+AMC features most of the clinical and basic science departments.
 Annually, AMC educates and trains approximately 1000 medical students along with 200 resident physicians and fellows.
-In addition to offering the MBBS degree, AMC offers a BDS degree for dental students.
 In 2010, AMC introduced Community Oriented Medical Education (COME), a form of problem-based learning in a bid to convert from the annual system to a semester system.
-However, the transition has been slow and faced a lot of problems regarding its acceptance and experienced by the teachers and the taught.
+However, the transition has been slow and faced a lot of problems regarding its acceptance.

-Graduates are eligible to apply for a medical license from the Pakistan Medical and Dental Council following the completion of the degree and one year of house job at a teaching hospital.